DavidMLink/CMI/README.md

-# CMI FRONTEND
+# CMI FRONTEND LANDING PAGE MOCKUP

-## Quick Sunday overnight project for my employer to see if he wanted to update his website.
+## Quick Sunday overnight mockup I created for the CEO to see if he wanted to update his website to a fresher and more modern look.

 ### Original Website Link: http://www.cmimoulding.com/

 ### Used dummy images and Lorem Ipsum text.
-I was on a tight deadline however I was satisfied with what I created in a couple of hours. :)
+Created in a couple hours the night before.

 ### Hovered over images would play linked Youtube videos...

 ### Technologies:

-##### Just raw html, css, js, and some bootstrap.
+##### No wordpress or any CMS.
+Used raw html, css, js, fontawesome and bootstrap.

 ![](CMIgif.gif)